sc2-sys/deploy/docs/image_pull.md

 Albeit secure, this mechanism has high performance overheads as the image must be pulled every single time, precluding any caching benefits.

+To mitigate the performance overheads, we can convert the OCI image to a Nydus image, that supports lazy loading of container data.

 ### Host Share

 The host share mechanism mounts a container image from the host to the guest.